noec764/erpnext/docs/dooks/human-resources/employee_lifecycle/README.md

 <!-- add-breadcrumbs -->
 # Employee Lifecycle Management
 Employee lifecycle management relates to the various stages an Employee goes through during the employment with an organization.
 It is important for most enterprise HR departments to keep records of these changes employees go through across the company.
-Dooks simplifies these HR activities, read the following sections to understand how.
+Dokie simplifies these HR activities, read the following sections to understand how.

 ### Topics